 My migraine attacks began occurring more frequently.
 I was sensitive to light and needed to work in dark conference rooms.
 I had to call in sick at the last minute.
-I would have to run to the bathroom on more than one occasion to throw up after a migraine with aura hit.
+I would have to run to the bathroom on more than one occasion to throw up after a migraine with an aura hit.

-Over-the-counter medications and herbal remedies didn’t address all of my symptoms.
-But finding the right treatment for my migraine wasn’t the biggest hurdle I faced.
+Over-the-counter medications and herbal remedies didn't address all of my symptoms.
+But finding the proper treatment for my migraine wasn’t the biggest hurdle I faced.
 It was convincing my boss that my migraine attacks were legitimate.

 I was struggling to cope with migraine.
 My relationship with my boss lacked trust, and I needed help.

 The irony was that I was working on a communications project about migraine.
 I was thrilled that my job allowed me to participate in a project that helped others, given my years of experience with migraine.

 My boss revealed their true thoughts about migraine and the “type of people” who experienced migraine attacks during a brainstorming session.
 I was furious and jumped on my soapbox to defend people like myself who struggle to control migraine.

 I had all the facts on my side.